 Quick Summary: Exercise & Hair Loss

 Direct Exercise Factors: Contrary to some myths, the act of physically exercising does not directly cause hair loss.
-Being active can actually boost scalp health by improving blood flow, nourishing hair follicles for better growth.
+Being active can actually boost scalp health by improving blood flow and nourishing hair follicles for better growth.

 Indirect Exercise Factors: While direct exercise-related hair loss is a myth, indirect factors like sweat buildup, nutritional deficiencies, stress from overtraining, and certain supplements can still affect hair health.
 Simple practices like regular scalp washing, balanced diets, and avoiding tight hair styling help mitigate these effects.